rohan-paul/react-draggable-form/README.md

+#### It was a 6 Hour Project to check a proof-of-concept implementing draggablity feature as part of a larger project.

 ### Live Site Running here at [Nelify](https://musing-galileo-a29144.netlify.com/)

 The fields here can be moved in any order.
 And then clicking on the Submit button that changed order will be posted to the backend API